beau101023/Nyako-System/docs/README.md

 ## General Architecture

-Nyako-System is built around two key design patterns:
+There are two core architectural ideas that form the backbone of the system.

-### Pipe System
+### 1. Pipe System

-The pipe system is a design pattern that allows data to flow through a series of processing stages, or "pipes."
-Each pipe is responsible for a specific task, such as input handling, message processing, or output generation.
-By chaining together multiple pipes, developers can create complex data processing pipelines.
+The pipe system allows developers to connect different modules (Pipes) together.
+Each pipe is responsible for a single task, such as input handling, text processing, or output production.

-In Nyako-System, pipes are implemented as classes that inherit from the [Pipe abstract base class](/pipesys/Pipe.py).
+In Nyako-System, pipes are implemented as classes that inherit from the [Pipe](/pipesys/Pipe.py) abstract base class.
 Each pipe can subscribe to other pipes to process the data they output.
 The processed data is then passed along to the next pipe in the pipeline.

+#### Pipe System Usage

+See [the user guide](/docs/CONFIGURING.md) for examples of connecting and configuring pipeline modules.

-### Event Bus
+### 2. Event Bus

 The event bus is a design pattern that facilitates communication between different components in a system.
 It acts as a central hub where events are published and subscribed to by various modules.
 When an event is published, all modules that have subscribed to that event are notified and can take appropriate action.